 - 1/2 teaspoon garlic powder

-Place the 1/2 cup of warm water and yeast together in a medium bowl and whisk together briefly.
-Allow the yeast enough time to bubble up and become active, this should take a few minutes.
+- Place the warm water and yeast in a medium bowl and briefly whisk together.
+Allow the yeast a few minutes to bubble up and become active.
 If the yeast is inactive, you may need to replace the yeast and try again.
-Add room temperature water and oil to the yeast mixture and stir to combine.
+Add the water and oil to the activated yeast and stir to combine.

-Bake at 350 degrees for 20 to 25 minutes or until golden brown.
-Cut into slices before serving.
-You can serve this with your favorite pizza or marina saucePrint Recipe
+- Bake in the preheated oven for 20 to 25 minutes or until golden brown.
+Cut into slices and serve with your favorite pizza or marinara sauce.